What better way to experience the Museum than with a personal guide?

 If you’re looking for a full guided tour, you can easily plan ahead.
 From small groups to school groups, we have a tour that will work for you.

 Free with Museum Admission

 Museum docents are available daily to guide groups through the Museum’s changing exhibitions.
-Tours begin at 10am and 2pm in the Museum’s lobby, Tuesday through Sunday.
+Daily Docent-led tours begin at 2pm in the Museum’s lobby, Tuesday through Sunday.